Biden will deliver Morehouse commencement address during a time of tumult on US college campuses

 “When it comes to this difficult moment in time that we're in as we speak about the protests, he understands that there's a lot of pain,” Jean-Pierre said.
 “He understands that people have a lot of opinions and he respects that folks have a lot of opinions.”

 Biden spent part of Saturday warming up for the big speech.
 He was greeted at Atlanta's airport by a group of past Morehouse graduates and playfully draped an arm around the shoulder of one.
-He later stopped at Mary Mac's, a Black-owned restaurant that opened nearly 80 years ago, to briefly address about 50 supporters.
+He later stopped at Mary Mac's Tea Room, a Black-owned restaurant that opened nearly 80 years ago, to briefly address about 50 supporters.
 A 2024 Morehouse graduate introduced him.

 The president joked about being surrounded by “Morehouse Men."